Schedule Schedule Appointment Schedule Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Factors That Can Affect Tooth Extraction Cost

-Every patient has different needs when it comes to their tooth extractions, so the details of the procedure can vary.
+Every patient has different needs when it comes to tooth extractions, so the details of the procedure can vary.
 Multiple factors come into play when determining tooth extraction cost, such as:

 • Whether the tooth needs a simple or surgical extraction.